ViljoHo/carVSebike/README.md

 As I mentioned, backend is based on django project structure.
 The most relevant thing what I have done totally myself are in files api/authorization, api/logic.py and frontend/src

-Below is short example gif how this web application works and seems like.
+Below is short example gif how this web application works and seems.
 ![](https://github.com/ViljoHo/ebikeVScar/blob/main/example.gif)